TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-07-08-7-tips-to-write-flawless-issue-report-on-github.md

 - Did you run it from command line?
 - What exact command have you used?
 - Did you use Docker?
-- Do you use custom `rector.yaml` config?
+- Do you use custom `rector.php` config?
 What's inside?
 - Is the error still there with no config?

 Again, think of *4.
 The smaller the better* tip while copy-pasting the `config`.